AmaanIrfan2/Blockchain-Cryptocurrency/README.md

-This basic blockchain network allows nodes to add mine block with unique hash (uses SHA-256 algorithm), mined blocks has necessary details such as hash of the last block index, timestamp, proof, has of the last mined block, and transaction detail.
+This basic blockchain network allows nodes to mine blocks with unique hashes using the SHA-256 algorithm.
+Mined blocks include necessary details such as the previous block's hash, index, timestamp, proof, and transaction details.

-A cryptocurrency is built on top of this blockchain, a mempool is added along with a method to add new nodes to the network.
+A cryptocurrency is built on top of this blockchain, with a mempool implemented to store unconfirmed transactions temporarily.
+The network also supports adding new nodes.

-Also Implemented the concensus of replacing the short chain with the longest chain through the method "replace_chain"
+A consensus mechanism ensures that nodes replace a shorter chain with the longest valid chain through the `replace_chain` method.

-For adding the transactions to the blockchain, I made address node on three ports (port 5001, port 5002, port 5003) that can send cryptocurrency to each other.
+To add transactions to the blockchain, three nodes are set up on ports 5001, 5002, and 5003, allowing them to send cryptocurrency to each other.
+These transactions are later mined into blocks, and the consensus mechanism ensures consistency across the network.

-Later I mine these transactions to add them to the blockchain and follow the concensus to maintain consistency.